-- Upon admission/ registration, the patient should identify an emergency contact/ next of kin regarding involvement in the patient's care. - The contact information should be documented in the medical record and entered into UHB's Eagle system. - If such documentation is unavailable, the following guidelines should be followed:
+- Upon admission/ registration, the patient should identify an emergency contact/ next of kin regarding involvement in the patient's care. - The contact information should be documented in the medical record and entered into UHB's Eagle system. - If such documentation is unavailable, the following guidelines should be followed: - ✓ Patient Present: Obtain patient's oral agreement to disclose information to an individual involved in the patient's care

-- Patient Present: Obtain patient's oral agreement to disclose information to an individual involved in the patient's care and document such in the patient's medical record. - Patient Not Present/ Unconscious: Limit information disclosed to an individual involved in the patient's care to the patient's location in the facility and general condition (ie. Critical, good).
+- and document such in the patient's medical record. - ✓ Patient Not Present/ Unconscious: Limit information disclosed to an individual involved in the patient's care to the patient's location in the facility and general condition (ie. Critical, good).
+Under the Family Health Care Decisions Act, a Surrogate should be appointed in these cases.
+UHB's Policies & Procedures should be followed in determining a Surrogate and sharing patient information with them.